Everything Goes On: Background and composition

-During the COVID-19 pandemic, Robinson's wife Rika introduced him to League of Legends.
+During the COVID-19 pandemic, Robinson's wife Rika (then his girlfriend) introduced him to League of Legends.
 When League of Legends developer Riot Games released the animated series Arcane, Robinson realized he wanted to be involved in one of their projects.
 He then decided to approach Riot about contributing a song; they proposed he work on the Star Guardian 2022 theme, to be accompanied by an animation of about two-and-a-half minutes in length.

 Robinson frequently redid the lyrics to "Everything Goes On" while working on it, something he attributed to his growing focus on lyrics in the songwriting process.
 Initially drawing inspiration from an animated short released by Riot in 2019, Robinson eventually shifted towards writing about something closer to his own experiences about a loved one "going through something really painful".
 Because of the personal nature of the lyrics, Robinson felt like it was necessary to use his natural voice, as opposed to the heavy vocal processing featured on tracks from Nurture.

 In addition to the electronic elements present in his previous work, "Everything Goes On" draws from elements of indie rock and was partially performed by Robinson on the guitar, which he described as a "different workflow" for himself.

 Music video

 "Everything Goes On" was released alongside an official music video to start off the Star Guardian 2022 event in League of Legends.
-Robinson did not work on the animated video which, according to The Verge, "created an interesting contrast" at times due to the personal nature of the song and its lyrics.
+Robinson did not work on the animated video which, according to The Verge writer Andrew Webster, "created an interesting contrast" at times due to the personal nature of the song and its lyrics.